xNaCly/blog/content/posts/2023/calculator-lexer.md

 func main() { }
 ```

-If a new file should be created this will be explicitly stated.
+If a new file should be created it will be explicitly stated.

 Code snippets starting with a `$` must be executed in a shell: